Plugin API

 Clear ownership semantics

-• Define clear ownership rules for every object passed through the API
+Define clear ownership rules for every object passed through the API

-• Document whether the receiver takes ownership of passed objects
+If smart pointers cannot be used: document whether the receiver takes ownership of passed objects